MrMafora/Snap_Lotto/replit.md

 - Eliminated all backup and fallback prediction methods across all game types.
 All 6 lottery games (Daily Lotto, Lotto, Lotto Plus 1/2, Powerball/Plus) now use the same intelligent "Hybrid Frequency-Gap Analysis with Learning" methodology that incorporates 40+ historical draws, hot/cold number patterns, mean reversion strategies, and performance-based learning from validated predictions.
 Removed AI Ensemble backup methods that were using simple statistical sampling instead of comprehensive learning intelligence.
 - Implemented automatic AI prediction generation that triggers immediately after new lottery results are captured by the manual workflow or automation schedulers.
 Both simple_daily_scheduler.py and scheduler_fix.py now include Step 4 that automatically calls PredictionRefreshSystem when new lottery results are detected, ensuring fresh AI predictions are generated based on the latest lottery data without manual intervention.
 This creates a seamless workflow: screenshot capture → AI extraction → database update → automatic prediction generation.
 - Resolved two critical bugs preventing prediction generation and validation.
 Fixed missing 'generate_ai_prediction' method in AILotteryPredictor class and completed PredictionValidationSystem class with all required methods (validate_prediction, validate_prediction_against_result, validate_all_pending_predictions, calculate_prediction_accuracy).
 Both automation schedulers and manual workflows now have complete functionality for the full prediction lifecycle: generation, validation, and automatic replacement predictions.
-- **ENHANCEMENT (Aug 30, 2025):** Added automatic prediction validation to manual workflow.
+- Added automatic prediction validation to manual workflow.
 Enhanced both simple_daily_scheduler.py and scheduler_fix.py to include Step 4a (prediction validation) and Step 4b (prediction generation).
 Manual workflow now: capture results → validate existing predictions → generate new predictions.
-Created PREDICTION_ENHANCEMENT_ROLLBACK.md with complete rollback instructions if screenshot capture system breaks.
-Core screenshot capture system (robust_screenshot_capture.py, ai_lottery_processor.py) remains unchanged for easy rollback.
+- Fixed major prediction date logic issue where predictions were being generated for past dates (e.g., generated 2025-08-31 targeting 2025-08-25).
+Implemented robust future date calculation ensuring all predictions target future draws only.
+Fixed Gemini API key conflicts and created simple_ai_predictor.py with optimized token limits.
+All predictions now use logical future dates and maintain required "Hybrid Frequency-Gap Analysis with Learning" methodology exclusively.

 ## System Architecture
 The platform features a modular codebase designed for enhanced security and performance.
 The UI/UX prioritizes consistency and readability, with optimized ball sizes and clear visual elements across the application.